craigfrancis/framework/framework/0.1/doc/helpers/secrets.md

 It's typically stored in `/etc/prime-config-key`.

-This key should **only** be used by the secrets helper - If you need something to be encrypted, get the secrets helper to create a key for you.
+This key should **only** be used by the secret helper - If you need something to be encrypted, get the secret helper to create a key for you.

 On `demo` or `live`, this file is only readable by `root`.
 On `stage` this file may be readable by the developers account.